-Goal SA-3: Create opportunities for a diversity of housing types, accessible for all income levels and demographics, including affordable housing, age-inclusive housing, and housing that sustains people at all ability levels.
+Goal SA-3: Create opportunities for a diversity of housing types, accessible for all income levels and demographics, including affordable housing, senior age-inclusive housing, and special housing needs that sustains people at all ability levels.

-Goal SA-4: Promote the Station Area as a district where all people are welcome and celebrated.
+Goal SA-4: Promote the Station Area as a district where all community memberspeople are welcome and celebrated.

-Policy SA-5: Station Area development standards and urban design regulations should accommodate the following growth capacities.
+Policy SA-5: Station Area development standards and urban design principles regulations should accommodate the following growth capacities.